Americans Are Living Longer and Outlasting Their Life Insurance

 Women Live Longer and Are Less Likely to Be Covered

-Young women who delay buying have the most at risk.
+Young women who delay buying carry the greatest exposure.
 LIMRA's 2025 study found that adults ages 18 to 30 overestimate the cost of a $250,000, 20-year level term policy by 10 to 12 times.
-Less than one-quarter of Gen Z and Millennial adults say they're knowledgeable about life insurance underwriting.
-A woman who delays buying coverage because she believes it costs far more than it does will spend more years in the longevity lapse than anyone else in this data, longer uninsured stretch, lower ownership rate and higher longevity probability.
+Fewer than one in four Gen Z and millennial adults say they're knowledgeable about life insurance underwriting.
+A woman who delays buying coverage because she believes it costs far more than it does ends up with the longest uninsured stretch in this data: the most years without coverage, the lowest ownership rate and the highest probability of surviving past 90.

-The Scale of the U.S. Life Insurance Market
+The Scale of the US Life Insurance Market

-Consider laddering coverage rather than relying on a single policy.
-A 45-year-old can buy a 20-year term for current obligations and a smaller 30-year term for longer-term needs, such as a spouse's retirement income.
-The 30-year policy costs more per month but keeps coverage in place to age 75, cutting the uninsured stretch by a decade.
+Laddering coverage, rather than relying on a single policy, can reduce the uninsured period.
+A 45-year-old can buy a 20-year term for current coverage needs and a smaller 30-year term for longer-term needs, such as a spouse's retirement income.
+The 30-year policy costs more a month but keeps coverage in place to age 75, cutting the uninsured stretch by a decade.
 Some insurers now offer 35-year terms for buyers in their 40s, which can push coverage past age 80.

 Methodology